Discover the Odd Truth Behind Isoflavones and Breast CancerAugust 11, 2017

 - Test tube studies

 Let’s stop right there and wonder when we want to rely on lower levels of evidence: when we do not have any evidence that is higher.
 While the top of the top might be randomized, controlled sets of data and research, that is not always available for every question, problem, or situation that one might find themselves in.
 So they are left focusing on lower levels of data and building from there.

 Bottom Line: If it is a relatively harmless change, and if there is a low level of cost, it is perfectly rational to rely on bro science in place of higher levels of research.
 Research builds over time, and it takes proving something right, or proving it wrong, in order to reach a definitive answer.

 When should you not rely on bro science?

-Here are some of the reasons that you might not be able to rely on bro science, and where you can safely say it is not good enough to rely on when it comes to making long-term changes in your health or livelihood:
+Here are some of the reasons that you might not be able to rely on bro science.
+Where you can safely say it is not good enough to rely on when it comes to making long-term changes in your health or livelihood:

-There is also the issue of variable metrics – thyroid antibodies (1), for example, being a big case in point.
+There is also the issue of variable metrics.
+Thyroid antibodies (Read: How to test your thyroid, the definitive guide), for example, being a big case in point.
 If you ever did check your thyroid antibodies, every day, for one month, you would never (or, very rarely) see the same score twice.
 Your body, your immune system, and lab variabilities do not always yield the exact same results.
-It is inherently variable, so it is ineffective to assume the cause for the change in between testing for those types of metrics.
+It is inherently variable.
+So it is ineffective to assume the cause for the change in between testing for those types of metrics.